zype/zype.github.io/api_docs/videos.md

 Parameter | Function | Type
 --------- | -------- | ----
 id        | ID of the video.
-Example: 5389352e69702d401b000000. | String zobject_id | An array containing all of the zobject id's that you want to dissociate from the video. | Array of Strings
+Example: 5389352e69702d401b000000. | String zobject_id[] | An array containing all of the zobject id's that you want to dissociate from the video. | Array

 ### Video Object